Updated 10/19/22 with new information.

 Common Data Blending Issues and How to Resolve Them

-Often, the issues I run into in Google Data Studio are easily resolved with a simple workaround.
-It seems GDS is still ironing out logistical kinks for functionalities that should work seamlessly on their own.
-The following solutions and hacks have sufficed in resolving my blending issues so far.
+The issues I often run into in Looker Studio are easily resolved with a simple workaround.
+It seems Looker Studio is still ironing out logistical kinks for functionalities that should work seamlessly on their own.
+The following solutions and hacks have solved my blending issues so far.

 Data Returning “Null” Values

-GDS will return “null” (-) values when any row of a dimension has no value associated with it.
-In the example below, Leads returns null values and is missing conversions from the second data source in the data blend due to the Left Outer Join operation.
+Looker Studio will return “null” (-) values when any row of a dimension has no value associated with it.
+In the example below, the ‘Leads’ column returns null values and misses conversions from the second data source in the data blend due to the Left Outer Join operation.

-This issue can be resolved by creating custom metrics in the table that tells GDS to either return the max metric for that field or return a 0 (instead of null).
+This issue can be resolved by creating custom metrics in the table that tell Looker Studio to either return the max metric for that field or return a 0 (instead of null).
 Use the formula below to create this metric:

 Replace [FIELD] with the metric and use the SUM([FIELD]) calculation if you need an aggregated metric.
 This is the formula used in the above example: